NicGoodman/nicgoodman/content/collections/projects/textura-rugs.md

     content:
       -
         type: text
         text: 'Textura Rugs approached ninebar in the summer of 2020 to update their web presence.
-I assisted the team with the design and prototyping of the new site and then solely developed that prototype into a Craft CMS based site using Tailwind CSS, Alpine JS, and Sprig/HTMX.
+I assisted the team with the design and prototyping of the new site and then I developed that prototype into a Craft CMS based site using Tailwind CSS, Alpine JS, and Sprig/HTMX.
 That site features Textura''s extensive inventory and provides staff with an efficient way of uploading new items.
 Textura''s client base can also build product wishlists in the frontend of the site and can send those lists to staff.'
 project_type:
   - code
 services:
   - frontend-web-development
   - ux-ui-web-design
 updated_by: b8cab3f6-baa5-4311-822b-8ad388e79916
-updated_at: 1609305736
+updated_at: 1609361879
 thumbnail: projects/textura/textura-web-01.jpg
 gallery_images:
   - projects/textura/textura-home-wishlist.gif